DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Conclusion

 \section{Conclusion}

 We presented DASH, a training-free framework for structure-aware token compression in omnimodal large language models.
 Rather than treating multimodal tokens as uniformly structured sequences, DASH aligns compression with the intrinsic semantic organization of audio-visual signals.
-By using audio embeddings as a semantic anchor, DASH detects boundary candidates that approximate the piecewise structure of multimodal sequences and propagates this structure across modalities to guide token retention.
+By using audio embeddings as a semantic anchor, DASH detects boundary candidates that approximate the piecewise structure of multimodal sequences and uses them as soft temporal priors for video compression.
 This design preserves transition-critical information while reducing redundant regions, enabling aggressive compression without disrupting cross-modal coherence.
 Experiments on AVUT, VideoMME, and WorldSense show that DASH maintains competitive accuracy at substantially lower token retention while significantly improving inference efficiency.
 These results highlight the importance of aligning compression with semantic structure for efficient omnimodal reasoning.